-In short: if you want to learn how to generate more leads and close more of the deals in your pipeline, you’ll love this guide.
+In short: if you want to learn how to generate more leads and close more deals in your pipeline, you’ll love this guide.

 Let’s get started!

-For instance, a business owner may want more leads or better ranking.
+For instance, a business owner may want more targeted traffic or leads.
 They may not know what SEO is, or why it is important and how it can help them improve their online brand presence to bring them more business.
-So if your conversation begins with we do SEO and your domain authority is X you will lose them.
+So if your conversation begins with “we offer SEO services,” and your domain authority is X you will lose them.

-So instead of telling prospects you offer SEO services focus on their desired end result getting more traffic so they can grow their business.
-Show them you cared enough to do your homework by evaluating their site and provide them with an audit report that specifies the areas of improvement or opportunities you’ve identified.
+So instead of telling prospects you offer SEO services, focus on their desired end result, which is growing their business.
+Show them you cared enough to do your homework by evaluating their site, and provide them with an audit report that specifies the areas of improvement or opportunities you’ve identified.
 Make sure these are not generic but specific to them.
 You want to accompany the report with a consulting or strategy session to explain how these areas, if addressed, can help their site rank higher, get more traffic and ultimately grow their business.
-Dong this helps you build authority and establish your expertise.
+Doing this helps you build authority and establish your expertise.
 More about this further down in this guide.

 Point is, stop with the technical jargon.
 Remember, a prospect is more likely to value your services when what you deliver is personalized and presented in a manner that they can understand.
 And that’s exactly what a good web audit can do!

-We’ll get into all of these issues in just a few moments.
+We’ll get into all of this in just a few moments.
 Let’s start with some of the common challenges of traditional audits…

 If you’ve offered web audits in the past, or if you’ve even done so much as researched whether it was a viable strategy for your business, then you may be acquainted with the challenges of traditional audits.
 Let me explain…

-Up until recently, running website audits was cumbersome, time consuming, costly and a tedious process!
+Up until recently, running website audits were cumbersome, time consuming, costly, and a tedious process!